zacs/ha-nfl/README.md

 ### Via the "Configuration->Integrations" section of the Home Assistant UI

 Look for the integration labeled "NFL" and enter your team's acronym in the UI prompt.
-There are also fields for refresh interval and timeout, which are safe to keep as-is.
+There is also a field for timeout, which are safe to keep as-is.

 ### Manually in your configuration.yaml file